Vulvar Cancer: Staging and Treatment

 Chemotherapy

 Chemotherapy is the use of anti-cancer medications to kill cancer cells.
 Chemotherapy may be given with radiation therapy before surgery.
-There are no standard chemotherapy treatment plans, but there are some medications used often:
+There are no standard chemotherapy treatment plans, but these medications may be used:

 Clinical Trials